|Previous College:||Salisbury '90|

-Head Coach Jim Nestor begins his 13th season at the helm of the Salisbury University women's lacrosse team in 2014.
+Head Coach Jim Nestor concluded his 13th season at the helm of the Salisbury University women's lacrosse team with his third national title in 2014.

 Nestor guided Salisbury to its second NCAA title in 2013 with a 23-0 record.
 SU was rarely tested during the regular season, never trailing at halftime and winning all 16 regular-season games by no fewer than six goals.
 After rolling through the Capital Athletic Conference tournament and the first two rounds of the NCAA tournament, the Sea Gulls ran into their first close game, never trailing, but battling to the final horn against Franklin & Marshall College in the NCAA quarterfinals, for an 8-6 win.